Chou Sinti

-Chou Sinti (born 1 April 2003) is a Cambodian professional footballer who plays as a central midfielder for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.
+Chou Sinti (born 2 April 2003) is a Cambodian professional footballer who plays as a central midfielder for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.

 Career

-Sinti first call up to the national team was to play in a AFC Asian Cup qualifiers game away against India, which Cambodia lost 2–0.
+Sinti first call up to the national team was to play in an AFC Asian Cup qualifiers game away against India, which Cambodia lost 2–0.
 The next game Sinti took part in was against Afghanistan where Cambodia fought back to a 2–2 draw.